scrabbletank/farhome-rules/rulesdoc.md

 You take no penalties from wearing armor.
 When making a defense roll you may reroll 1 defense die.

+#### Attuned Senses
+*Requires Danger Sense, 12th level*

+You cannot be flanked.
+You have blindsight over adjacent tiles, allowing you to through darkness and invisible creatures on those tiles.

 #### Durable Runes
 *Requires Runesmith, 10th level*